nschorgh/CaveXML/cavexml.md

 What the cave contains.
 UISIC field [CA72](http://www.uisic.uis-speleo.org/exchange/atendefn.html#72).
 CA72 has [36 allowed options](http://www.uisic.uis-speleo.org/exchange/atencode.html#72), which have been shortened to 14: permanent ice, periodic ice, extensive guano, many bats, occasional bats, fish, snakes, trogloxenes, accidental trogloxenes, troglophiles, troglobites, lake(s), waterfall(s), tree roots.
 If the desired entry is not available among the list of terms, enter it in [comments] instead.

-**\<ice-deposit-type\>**  *string*
-Type of ice deposit, e.g., ponded ice, hoarfrost, congelation ice, extrusion ice, recrystallized snow, ...
-This element is intended for use with ice caves.

 **\<comments\>**  *string*
 Comments about a cave or karst feature.
 This field should be used only when a suitable more specific field is not available.
 Use semicolons (;) between separate comments, or place them in separate [comments] entries.
 UISIC field [CA53](http://www.uisic.uis-speleo.org/exchange/atendefn.html#53).